makemore/askbot-devel/README.rst

+The software is run via a main python project, with a custom package being run locally.

+The folder to run software like this on linux can be /opt/ (optional)

+There are two zip files:

+clearspace-phase2.zip
+askbot-devel-master.zip

+Unzip both of these into

 ====================================
 Askbot - a Django Q&A forum platform
 ====================================

 This is Askbot project - open source Q&A system, like StackOverflow, Yahoo Answers and some others.
 Askbot is based on code of CNPROG, originally created by Mike Chen and Sailing Cai and some code written for OSQA.

 Demos and hosting are available at http://askbot.com.